 - Actually the Chinese Millennials are more looking like you can think to the Western Millennials.

-purchasing powerIn China most members of this generation are only child (because of the one child policy) in their family.
-This has given a generation of child-king with a better purchasing power and desires to discover new countries and travel abroad.
-Indeed this generation took advantage of the borders country opening to the world in the 2000s and has a greater freedom of speech than its peers.
+In China, most members of this generation are only children (because of the one-child policy) in their families.
+This has given a generation of child-king with better purchasing power and the desires to discover new countries and travel abroad.
+Indeed this generation took advantage of the borders country opening to the world in the 2000s and has greater freedom of speech than its peers.

 - They can also make more choices and have access to more experience than the previous generation.

-What is looking for the Chinese consumers today when they purchasing luxury goods?Today if this generation buys luxury is primarily for the know-how and for the quality and not for the logos as before.
+Today if this generation buys luxury is primarily for the know-how and for the quality and not for the logos as before.
 Consumers take more time to think about their purchases and learn about the products they wish to buy.
-They seek information on social medias and compare them.
+They seek information on social media and compare them.
 They are now “sophisticated shoppers”.
 The quality is particularly important for them and it is an important buying trigger for this Chinese youth.
-The brands must therefore communicate on their know-how and their history if they want to hit that target.
+The brands must therefore communicate their know-how and their history if they want to hit that target.

 Wu Yong, Ma Ke’s brand is very popular in China and even more within the Chinese golden youth.

 We can consider her brand as an “Eco-fashion” brand as everything is made in her studio by following traditional stitching techniques in order to promote the traditional folk arts and crafts in China.

 - This is this “authentic” aspect which is particularly appreciated by the Millennials.
 The designer has her own rhythm and don’t submit herself to the fashion calendar: she only presents her collection when she is ready.